 The author is a freelance journalist in Chennai.
-He writes on international politics, environment, climate change, and agriculture.
-He won the Stateman awards for rural reporting for 2018.
+He writes on climate change, gender, and rural livelihoods.
+Statesman, RedInk, Pulitzer grantee, Dag Hammarskjöld fellow, CLEW grantee, EJN Fellow

 In recent years, India has been praised for its commitment to renewables.
 Since signing the Paris Agreement in 2015, the world's fifth largest economy has increased solar capacity nearly ninefold and pledged to radically cut emissions.

 Yet at the same time, the country is still heavily reliant on the most polluting of fossil fuels.
 Despite making strides in increasing the capacity of renewable energy, India still hasn't developed a policy to phase out coal.

 From just over 11 megawatt (MW) of solar in 2010, India had installed 35.1 gigawatt (GW) of solar power as of June 2020, scaling up its solar capacity by over 3,000 times in less than a decade.
 Riding on political support, business interest, as well as positive public opinion, large-scale solar projects have come to be viewed as the silver bullet to India’s energy demands while mitigating carbon emissions.